We are all stories in the end.

-She pushed up her glasses and looked up at the night sky, blacker than black.
+She pushed up her glasses and looked up at the night sky.
 After a moment, she returned her gaze to the river and stood on the tip of her toes, leaning over as much as she could.
-Leaning and leaning so much that one might fear she’d fall in.
+Leaning and leaning so much she might fall in.

-But before an accident could happen, she moved back and instead crossed her arms over the guardrail, rested her forehead on them, and sighed.
+But, before that could happen, she moved back and instead crossed her arms over the guardrail, resting her forehead on them and sighing.

-A silly thing to say, for she did not believe in Gods, but it was still comforting.
-The idea that something out there, above all humans, was somehow responsible.
-Watching over them like the light suddenly shining over her, accompanied by a rhythmic buzzing sound.
+A silly thing to say since she firmly did not believe in Gods, but it was still comforting.
+The idea that something out there, above all humans, was somehow responsible for her misery.
+Lording over them like the light suddenly shining over her, accompanied by a rhythmic buzzing sound.

 Sophia had a fantastic memory.
 She also stood at this bridge for more than a few minutes every night during her walks.
 She knew its cracks and its stains, and the pawprint a dog had left in the wet cement years ago.

 Basically, she knew this bridge very, very well.